tg-sec/dvna/Task_Report/docs/moving_setup_to_aws.md

 ## Objective

-The aim of this section is to shift the entire setup from the local machine to AWS (Amazon Web Services) Cloud to provide a solution to the 1st point of the [problem statement](problem_statement.md) under `Task 4`.
+The aim of this section is to shift the entire setup from the local machine to Amazon Web Services (AWS) Cloud to provide a solution to the 1st point of the [problem statement](problem_statement.md) under `Task 4`.

 ## Configuring Jenkins with EC2 Instances